teogomes/9pixels/README.md

 ## Getting Started

-An app with two screens one for displaying in a tableview the addresses of the stores fetched from an API and a second screen for displaying them on the map.
+An app with two screens one for displaying the addresses of the stores fetched from an API and a second screen for displaying them on the map with a built-in search tab equipped with autocomplete function.

 ### Prerequisites